keebio/keebio-docs/docs/flashing-firmware.md

     - Also present on the Proton C
 - Caterina Bootloader
     - Found on Arduino Pro Micro controllers, so if you've built a board with a Pro Micro, you have the Caterina Bootloader
+- UF2 Bootloader
+    - Found on RP2040-based keyboards/controllers, such as the Elite-Pi and Sinc Rev. 3

 ## Split Keyboards
 ### Do I need to have the TRRS cable (or USB-C to USB-C cable) plugged in while trying to flash both halves?